 By studying a consumption/savings problem in the lab, our paper makes two important empirical contributions to the consumption literature.
 First, we are able to find inertia in choices rather than simply as a feature of aggregate data.
 This first piece of evidence favors writing down models in which the households euler equation for consumption contains backward-looking terms.
 Further, we are also able to identify cognitive constraints as the source of this inertia in our subjects.
 This finding is important because it points toward a more rigorous and realistic microfoundation of households in general equilibrium models.
 A third contribution of this paper is theoretical.
 We propose a model of choice disciplined by the evidence in our data that can be adapted in a straightforward manner to DSGE models.
+An important advantage of our methodology is that lab-generated data can help us narrow the ways in which we model deviations from the rational expectations benchmark.
+In the model of rational inattention we propose, agents pay a fixed cognitive cost every time they "think through" a problem.
+As a result, they condition on past actions as a way to forego this thinking cost.
+Because our agents are rationally inattentive, they choose the probability of reconsideration conditioning on the state and their past actions.
 Our model also has the implication-at odds with the habits from preferences model-that the degree of inertia depends both on the policy rule and the realization of the state.